nicnosis/iu-courses/j360/docs/project4.md

 line(0, 0, 0, length); // draw a line of that length
 ```

 There is __no requirement for length__ of your writing.
 You don't have to meet a certain word count or anything like that - the purpose of the writing segment is to show off your knowledge of p5.js in a portfolio piece.
+For most of you, the writing will be a couple of paragraphs talking about your project, and a code sample that gives the reader an idea of how your sketch works.

 ## Approach
 First download the starter files (below).